The Key Elements of the WordPress Security Hardening Process

 - Only run the plugins and themes that you really need on your live website.

 - Have strong passwords, especially for any admin accounts.

 - Disable XML-RPC Pingback: Here’s a plugin that will do this for you.

 - Limit login attempts.
-Here’s a couple of really good WordPress plugins that will help you with limiting the amount of brute force attacks your website will be exposed to Login Lockdown and Login Security Solution.
+Here’s a couple of really good WordPress plugins that will help you with limiting the number of brute force attacks your website will be exposed to Login Lockdown and Login Security Solution.

 - Don’t connect to your website using FTP inside Starbucks or any other open public network.